 - 1 Any Ornamental Backyard Breed / Farm Cross

 - 2 Old Pair

 - 3 Young Pair

-- 4 Old Trio

-- 5 Young Trio

-Division P - Cross Breed / Production Show: Pigeon / Dove
+Division Q - Cross Breed / Production Show: Pigeon / Dove

 (All birds that are not recognized in the National Pigeon Association Book of Standards are required to be in the Backyard Show.)
-All pairs must be of the same Breed, Variety and Age.)
+There is a pigeon/dove disease circulating in the area.
+Superintendents reserve the right to cancel any pigeon/dove entries due to worry over spreading the virus.